elixir-editors/elixir-tmbundle/README.markdown

 It provides syntax highlighting, snippets, and keybindings.
 Contributions and extensions are welcome!

+> **Note**: for a package that provides tighter and up to date integration with Sublime Text 3 and Sublime Text 4, see [ElixirSyntax](https://packagecontrol.io/packages/ElixirSyntax).

 ## Installation

 If you are using **TextMate 2** you can install from Preferences → Bundles.
 To install manually type the following commands in your shell: